Mild Tomato Salsa Recipe

 - 15 garlic cloves, minced

 - 4 to 5 jalapeno peppers, seeded and chopped

 - 1/4 to 1/2 teaspoon hot pepper sauce

-- Stir in the green peppers, onions, tomato paste, vinegar, sugar, red pepper, celery, garlic, jalapenos, canning salt, hot pepper sauce and reserved tomato liquid.
+- Stir in green peppers, onions, tomato paste, vinegar, sugar, red pepper, celery, garlic, jalapenos, canning salt, hot pepper sauce and reserved tomato liquid.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 1 hour, stirring frequently.
+Reduce heat; simmer, uncovered,1 hour, stirring frequently.

 Enjoy this recipe with a sweet red wine.